Jeremiah Ledbetter: Detroit Lions

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On September 3, 2018, Ledbetter was signed to the Tampa Bay Buccaneers' practice squad.
 He was promoted to the active roster on December 19, 2018.

 Ledbetter was waived/injured during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 11.

 Baltimore Ravens

 On October 2, 2019, Ledbetter was signed to the Baltimore Ravens practice squad.
 He was released on October 21, 2019.

 Tampa Bay Buccaneers (second stint)

 On October 22, 2019, Ledbetter was re-signed to the Buccaneers' practice squad.

 Ledbetter signed a reserve/future contract with the Buccaneers on December 30, 2019.
 Ledbetter was waived by the Buccaneers during final roster cuts on September 5, 2020, and was signed to the practice squad the following day.
 He was elevated to the active roster on October 17 for the team's week 6 game against the Green Bay Packers, and reverted to the practice squad after the game.
 He was signed to the active roster on December 2, 2020.
 In Week 16 against the Detroit Lions, Ledbetter recorded his first career sack on Chase Daniel during the 47–7 win.
 Ledbetter earned a Super Bowl championship when the Buccaneers won Super Bowl LV.

 Ledbetter was given an exclusive-rights free agent tender by the Buccaneers on March 9, 2021.
 He was waived on August 31, 2021.